Table of Contents

 - Careful monitoring of the use of controlled drugs

-- Computerized physician order entry system: These computer generated programs have inbuilt warnings about possible drug interactions, duplication of orders, wrong dose ordered and patient allergies to given medication.
-They epitomize objective control over human errors to some extent.
+- Computerized physician order entry system: These computer generated programs have built-in warnings about possible drug interactions, duplication of orders, incorrect dose and patient allergies.

-- Inadvertent opening of cavities as opening of gut leading to contamination and peritonitis
+- Inadvertent opening of cavities such as inadvertent bowel perforation, leading to contamination and peritonitis

 - Vessel damage leading to hemorrhage.